Kshitijkumar15/Musical/README.md

 ## Description

-The MusicPlayer app is a sleek and user-friendly music player that grants you access to your device's internal storage, enabling you to effortlessly explore and enjoy your favourite songs.
-With a comprehensive list of features, including play, pause, skip to the next track, and more, the MusicPlayer app transforms your device into a versatile music playback tool.
+The MusicPlayer app is a sleek and user-friendly music player that grants access to your device's internal storage, enabling you to explore and enjoy your favourite songs effortlessly.
+With a comprehensive list of features, including play, pause, skip to the next track, the MusicPlayer app transforms your device into a versatile music playback tool.

 ## Features